bigdatawirtz/basic-tools/docs/git.md

 GitHub is a platform and cloud-based services for software development and version control using Git.
 It provides repositories for software developers.

+### Github first steps

+How to clone a repository from Github, add changes locally and send them back to the remote repository.

+1. Clone the remote repository: `git clone https://github.com/some_github_user/repo-name.git`
+2. Enter the local repo directory: `cd repo-name`
+3. Add new files or update existing ones
+4. Add changes to *Stage Area*: `git add .`
+5. Confirm changes in *Stage Area* to *Repository*: `git commit -m "comment"`
+6. Send changes to remote repository: `git push`

+The `git push` command requires authentication.
+You need to create an authentication token in the Github web to use as a password in each push operation.